SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/spring-cloud-autoconf-java.md

 You can see the full structure of the Solace Messaging `VCAP_SERVICES` in the [Solace Messaging for PCF documentation]({{ site.links-vcap }}){:target="_blank"}.

-This sample uses the [solace-java-spring-boot](https://github.com/SolaceLabs/solace-java-spring-boot) which can auto detected and auto wire the available Solace Messaging Services from the Cloud Foundry environment into your application.
+This sample uses the [solace-java-spring-boot](https://github.com/SolaceProducts/solace-java-spring-boot) which can auto detect and auto wire the available Solace Messaging Services from the Cloud Foundry environment into your application.

 Spring provided `@Autowire` is used to access all auto configuration available beans which include an auto selected Factory.